belynch/Distributed-File-System/README.md

 The distributed file system is comprised of a Directory Server, File Server and Client Proxy.
-In order do identify the location of a file, the client must communicate with the direcctory service to identify the server IP and port number of the file server containing the requested file, and the UID of the file on that server.
+In order do identify the location of a file, the client must communicate with the direcctory service to identify UID of the file and the IP and port number of the file server which has requested file.
 The client then communicates with the file server using this information.
-The Client Proxy provides a scala interface for use by the client and manages the caching of files.
+The Client Proxy provides a scala interface for the client and manages any caching.

 ###Protocol
 ___